 It’s safe to say that cloud computing is enjoying overwhelming success from a market share perspective.
-According to CIO.com, 2018 was the year the cloud went mainstream, with 96% of organizations deploying workloads in some type of cloud environment.
+According to CIO.com, 2018 was the year the cloud went mainstream, with 96 percent of organizations deploying workloads in some type of cloud environment.

 But are these cloud deployments living up to expectations?
-In RightScale’s 2019 State of the Cloud Report, 84% of enterprises said that cloud cost-optimization was a growing challenge.
+In RightScale’s 2019 State of the Cloud Report, 84 percent of enterprises said that cloud cost-optimization was a growing challenge.
 This is true even for organizations with considerable experience in the cloud.
-Over three-quarters (76%) of respondents that considered themselves advanced cloud users cited optimizing cloud costs as a top priority.
+Over three-quarters (76 percent) of respondents that considered themselves advanced cloud users cited optimizing cloud costs as a top priority.

 The cloud management challenge is made more difficult by the fact that the majority of enterprises use more than one type of cloud.
 Five or more is not uncommon.

 A new type of tool has entered the market in a big way in the past couple of years: the Cloud Management Platform or CMP.
 While the CMP is nothing short of a revolution in cloud management, the market is still relatively new and fractured.

 In this post, we’ll give you a baseline look at what a CMP is so you can decide whether the technology is something that will help you get the most from your investment in a cloud-based infrastructure.

 A CMP is a set of tools that offer visibility of resources across multiple clouds and the ability to manage those clouds from a single console.
 At least that’s the definition we use.